chipzoller/hugo-clarity/README.md

 ### Comments

-Clarity supports Hugo built-in Disqus partial, you can enable Disqus simply by setting `disqusShortname` in your configuration file.
+Clarity supports Hugo built-in Disqus partial, you can enable Disqus simply by setting [`disqusShortname`](https://gohugo.io/templates/internal/#configure-disqus) in your configuration file.

+> ⚠️ `disqusShortname` should be placed in root level of configuration.

-You can also override `layouts/partials/comments.html` to customize the your comments, checkout [Comments Alternatives](https://gohugo.io/content-management/comments/#comments-alternatives) for details.
+You can also create a file named `layouts/partials/comments.html` for customizing the comments, checkout [Comments Alternatives](https://gohugo.io/content-management/comments/#comments-alternatives) for details.